naxoc/riffrag/README.md

 # RiffRag: A local RAG builder with a Claude Code skills creator

 A RAG system for indexing and querying codebases using LanceDB and Ollama embeddings.
 Designed for integration with Claude Code skills to save tokens and provide better context when working with multiple codebases.
 Main focus is **WordPress and PHP/JavaScript** codebases.
-It's written in python, but you need not know any python at all (and likely do nothing in the way of setting up python on your Mac).
-Linux will probably work with some nudging.

-Installation (on a Mac that is) is super easy and you don't need to touch settings or code if you don't want to.
-Just clone, install requirements (homebrew packages 'just' and 'gum'), and you're good to go.
+**Installation is dead simple:** Just paste a few commands and you're done.
+No Python knowledge needed, no virtual environments to manage, no config files to edit.
+It just works.

 **RiffRag** helps you understand codebases by creating searchable vector embeddings locally, with tight Claude Code integration for token-efficient development.